Donations made here will go towards providing epilepsy education to children and teachers in schools in Simcoe County.

 There are so many different ways that businesses, schools, and individuals can become involved at The Purple Pumpkin Project of Simcoe County; here are just a few:

-Donate directly to the #PurplePumpkinProjectOfSimcoeCounty by clicking the button below.
-We’re registered with the CRA, and your gift of $20 or more will be tax deductible.
+Donate directly to the Purple Pumpkin Project; Money raised will go towards providing epilepsy and seizure first-aid education to local classrooms.
+We’re registered with the CRA, and your gift of $20 or more will be tax-deductible.

 Start a Best Decorated Purple Pumpkin contest in your office and auction them off to clients or colleagues.